 Perhaps one of the most important ways you can amend your soil is through the addition of organic matter.

-Organic matter can be added in preparation for the gardening season, and throughout as needed.
+Organic matter can be added in preparation for the gardening season and throughout as needed.
 We have touched on some of the positive impacts this adds to your garden.
 This includes improved water retention, added nutrients, stimulation of soil microorganisms, and relieving compaction over time.

 You can achieve these benefits in a number of fun and interesting ways!
-Animal manure, compost from your kitchen, hay or straw mulches, or even your plants from the last growing season can all act as amendments of organic matter.
+Animal manure, compost from your kitchen, hay or straw mulches, or even your plants from the last growing season can all act as amendments to organic matter.